UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/ioana.postelnecu/index.md

 ### Week 20 - 26 May

+I've started to work on the embedded software, while the Dino game was done with ggez, glam and oorandom.
+Because it was made initially for the playing on the computer and then modified for the i2c display.
+I encountered some difficulties, which requiered me to change a bit the idea of the project, meaning using the display for writing "game over" when you would've hit the dino and the buttons for controling the game.
+In order to do that, by having two Rust projects, I've had to create a Rust Workspace.
 ## Hardware

 1. **Raspberry Pi Pico W**: Microcontroller board used for running the code